ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 !!! warn "Do not expose Salt ports to the public internet"

-    Due to the capabilities of Salt, users are encourage to configure firewalls and appropriate CIDR blocks to prevent exposing Salt ports (4505 and 4506) to the public internet.
+    Due to the capabilities of Salt, users are encouraged to configure firewalls and appropriate CIDR blocks to prevent exposing Salt ports (4505 and 4506) to the public internet.

 ## TLS for remote MongoDB Instances